 On account of the fact that Bali is a spiritual and cultural center, it is a highly preferred destination among solo travellers and backpackers from around the world.
-Dotted with hostels and budget friendly eateries, Bali offers the perfect ambiance for solo travellers.
+Dotted with hostels and budget friendly eateries, Bali offers the perfect environment if you are travelling on your own.

-4. How much should I expect to spend per day on a trip to Bali?
+4. How much should I expect to spend per day during my stay?

 The Indian currency is much stronger than the Indonesian Rupiah.
 Besides, Bali is not an expensive country, so one can enjoy a comfortable vacation in Bali without burning in a hole in the pocket.
-If you're a budget traveller, you can easily survive by spending below ₹4000 per day, including food, accommodation and sightseeing.
-If you're on a luxurious getaway, expect to spend at least ₹10,000.
+If you're a budget traveller, you can easily get by in under Rs 4000 per day, including food, accommodation and sightseeing.
+If you're on a luxurious getaway, expect to spend at least Rs 10,000.

 5. What kind of food will I get in Bali?

-6. What is the currency exchange and where should I do it from?
+6. What is the currency exchange and where should I get it from?

 1 INR = 199 IDR.